arfa79/BlogApp/README.md

     sh postgre.sh

-This migrates the database and creates a superuser.
+This migrates the database and creates a superuser with information you provide in terminal.
 Access the server at http://localhost:8000/admin </br>
 Please notice you need to pass the authentication first in admin panal based on superuser information . </br>
 To shut down the server and clean up, use: